 This section contains a general overview of topics that you will learn in this lesson.

-Let’s say you want to contribute to the web application that powers this website (it’s a different repo than our curriculum content, this is our site repo).
+Let’s say you want to contribute to the repo that houses our curriculum content

 How do you contribute when you do not have write access to the repository?
 Below is a production-ready workflow that is actually used by contributors to this website.
 We’ll assume here that you have commented on an open issue on our repo and that it has been assigned to you.